*Updated October 2023

 Shiloh National Park in Shiloh, TN

-Tours and information: Open 8 a.m. to 5 p.m. throughout the year.
-For more information see the Shiloh National Park website.
+Tours + Information: Open 8 a.m. to 5 p.m. throughout the year.
+For more information, see the Shiloh National Park website.

-There were more than 23,000 casualties in the Battle of Shiloh, which occurred on April 6-7, 1862.
-At the time, this was more than the combined casualties of all of the previous American wars combined.
+More than 23,000 casualties occurred in the Battle of Shiloh on April 6 and 7, 1862.
+At the time, this was more than the combined casualties of the previous American wars combined.
 Forty-thousand Confederate troops surprised the Federal troops near Pittsburg Landing on the Tennessee River.
-The Union soldiers were able to hold their line under the command of General Ulysses S. Grant and were reinforced the next day, giving them the advantage over the struggling and weakened Confederates.
-After losing their commander, General Albert Sidney Johnston, on April 6, the Confederates new commander, General P.G.T.
+The Union soldiers were able to hold their line under the command of General Ulysses S. Grant.
+They were reinforced the next day, giving them the advantage over the struggling and weakened Confederates.
+After losing their commander, General Albert Sidney Johnston, on April 6, the Confederate’s new commander, General P.G.T.
 Beauregard, was forced to retreat, thus ending the battle in a Union victory.

 Best ghost story: There are many accounts of seeing the pond colored blood red throughout the year.
-It’s supposedly the same pond that injured soldiers from both sides came to bathe wounds during this awful battle, and it was thus filled with blood from injured soldiers and horses.
-However, there is not solid evidence that this same pond existed in 1862.
+It’s supposedly the same pond where injured soldiers from both sides came to bathe wounds during this awful battle, and it was thus filled with blood from injured soldiers and horses.
+However, no solid evidence exists that this same pond existed in 1862.
 Now, for all the soldiers that people have run into at night … that’s the stuff scary ghost stories are made from … and there are plenty of these accounts!

 Bell Witch Cave in Adams, TN

 Tours + Information: Hours vary depending on the season.
 Visit bellwitchcave.com for more details and to purchase tour tickets.